fancompute/vtmm/README.md

 ![](../master/img/spectrum_pcolor.png)

 The `vtmm` package supports some of the same functionality as the [tmm](https://github.com/sbyrnes321/tmm) Python package developed by Steven Byrnes.
 However, in `vtmm` all operations are vectorized over angles / wavevectors as well as frequencies.
 Due to the small size of the matrices involved in the transfer matrix method (2 x 2), such vectorization results in significant performance gains, especially for large structures and many frequencies / wavevectors.

-In some cases we have observed an order of magnitude difference in execution time between the two implementations.
+In some cases we have observed approximately two orders of magnitude difference in execution time between the two implementations (see below).
 The much lower execution time in `vtmm` may be useful for applications which require many evaluations of the reflection and transmission coefficients, such as in fitting or optimization.

 ## Gradients